 The results are staggering.
 When these practices were implemented across the country, women were 25 to 46 percent more likely to land an audition than before—and were even slightly more likely to be selected than men.

 Blind auditions are seen as a way to even the playing field without tokenizing women and BIPOC.

 Beyond Balance: The Case for Women in Leadership Positions

 Taken together, these case studies prove that while hiring quotas can be somewhat helpful, they are a high-level metric that tells only part of the story.
 Pay rates, hiring practices as a whole, and inclusivity throughout an organization’s ranks all need to be addressed if any company wants to move the needle and build an inclusive, balanced team.

 And while there are plenty of reasons for building this kind of team—better products and services, more enjoyable workplaces that reduce employee turnover, and healthier human beings within a healthier society—but let’s focus on this one for now: The strategic advantage of having women in leadership positions.

-Participants under female management agreed that their work had been praised, that they had spoken with their managers about their progress, and that their professional development had been encouraged.
+Participants working under women-identified management agreed that their work had been praised, that they had spoken with their managers about their progress, and that their professional development had been encouraged.